jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrimyHonestFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 We can see buildings grow, expand, transform.
-Like in the game above choosing which technology and philosophy you want really is as simple as clicking it as the player does in the clip above.
+Similarly, choosing which technology and philosophy you want is also a simple click.
 It's just so damn hard to see when it comes to philosophy and politics because it's our minds that are changing.

 That being said, people are good at picking an ideology and then fighting for their political opinions.
 It's relatively easy to argue, vote, watch TV, and listen to radio shows.
 But understanding our political views is entirely different.
 Few people say, "My family is old money.
 I have a huge trust fund.
 So I'm coasting through life.".
 Instead, that person says, "White privilege doesn't exist stupid!"
 Nobody says, "I'm gullible, and I work with lots of Liberal Arts graduates, so I don't like Trump because the crowd hates him."
 Instead, that person says, "Trump is not presidential!"